-- Combine the sweet potato flesh, eggs, cinnamon, and ground ginger in a blender and blend until smooth.
+- Combine the sweet potato flesh, eggs, cinnamon, and ground ginger in a blender and blend on low speed until just mixed together/smooth.
 You can also whisk these ingredients together by hand.
+Be careful not to over-blend.

 - Grease a skillet or pancake griddle and place it over medium-low heat.
 I have a gas range and kept the heat at 3 (out of 10) while cooking (high heat won't work).
 Use a tablespoon to pour small, silver dollar circles onto the skillet.
 Cook for 3 to 5 minutes on each side, being careful not to flip until the side is completely cooked.
 It took me 3 minutes exactly on each side.
-Serve warm with butter, maple syrup, or almond butter.
+As the skillet gets hotter over time, you may need to reduce the cooking time for later batches.
+Serve warm with butter, maple syrup, or nut butter.

 - You can easily double or triple this recipe, but always keep the ratio at ½ cup cooked sweet potato to 2 eggs.
 The original recipe yields about 12-16 pancakes.